 There are many ways to get scammed, but PayPal users are particularly targeted.

-Whilst you’d usually only lose the money in your PayPal wallet, with PayPal Credit you have a credit limit of at least £250 and up to £8,000 (subject to status); the results could be disastrous.
+Whilst you’d usually only lose the money in your PayPal wallet, with PayPal Credit you have a credit limit (which varies depending on your individual circumstances); so, if you’re scammed, the results could be disastrous.

 Phishing scams, which purport to be from PayPal, could ask you to provide your login information.